Why We Still Love the Logo

 Me: “Let’s just say I would consider myself to be a late bloomer.
 And that’s pretty much it.”

 I mean seriously, WTF?
 How did this checkup for my kid somehow become about me?
-Should I have started asking her about when she grew boobs?
+Should I have started asking her about when she grew into womanhood?
 This seemed to be a little too much of a one-way conversation.
 Now, having to re-live being picked on in high school is going to force me to see a completely different doctor.
 ObamaCare better pay for my f’ing therapy.

 (Side note: As it turns out, I was always the smallest kid in my class.
 In 3rd grade, I was constantly beat up by a roving gang of older girls in my elementary school.
 My entire life has been devoted to showing those girls that they didn’t get the best of me.
 And that I don’t smell like poop, as they claimed without having any evidence.)